-During the cystoscopy, a thin tube with a camera and a light on the end (a cystoscope) is inserted into the tube that carries urine out of your body (the urethra).
-It is moved into your bladder.
-Your urologist can then see images of the inside of your bladder on a screen.
+During the cystoscopy, the cytoscope is inserted into the tube that carries urine out of the body (the urethra).
+It is moved into the bladder.
+Your urologist can then see images of the inside of the bladder on a screen.

-- A flexible cystoscope will be used if the specialist only needs to look inside your bladder.
-You will probably receive a local anaesthetic gel or spray to numb the area.
+- A flexible cystoscope will be used if the specialist only needs to look inside the bladder.
+If you have this procedure, you will probably receive a local anaesthetic gel or spray to numb the area.

 - A rigid cystoscope will be used to take a sample of bladder tissue or treat the area by passing small surgical instruments down the tube.
 In this case you will probably have a general anaesthetic or an epidural (spinal anaesthetic).